Thirteenth Amendment to the United States Constitution: Ratification by the states

 On February 1, 1865, when the proposed amendment was submitted to the states for ratification, there were 36 states in the U.S., including those that had been in rebellion; at least 27 states had to ratify the amendment for it to come into force.
 By the end of February, 18 states had ratified the amendment.
-Among them were the ex-Confederate states of Virginia and Louisiana, where ratifications were submitted by Reconstruction governments.
+Among them were the states of Virginia and Louisiana, states with large territories then held separately by the Union and the Confederacy.
+In these cases, it was the Union recognized legislatures, operating out of Alexandria, Virginia and New Orleans respectively, that ratified the amendment.
 These, along with subsequent ratifications from Arkansas and Tennessee raised the issues of how many seceded states had legally valid legislatures; and if there were fewer legislatures than states, if Article V required ratification by three-fourths of the states or three-fourths of the legally valid state legislatures.
 President Lincoln in his last speech, on April 11, 1865, called the question about whether the Southern states were in or out of the Union a "pernicious abstraction".
 He declared they were not "in their proper practical relation with the Union"; whence everyone's object should be to restore that relation.
 Lincoln was assassinated three days later.

-With Congress out of session, the new President, Andrew Johnson, began a period known as "Presidential Reconstruction", in which he personally oversaw the creation of new state governments throughout the South.
+With Congress out of session, the new president, Andrew Johnson, began a period known as "Presidential Reconstruction", in which he personally oversaw the creation of new state governments throughout the South.
 He oversaw the convening of state political conventions populated by delegates whom he deemed to be loyal.
 Three leading issues came before the conventions: secession itself, the abolition of slavery, and the Confederate war debt.
 Alabama, Florida, Georgia, Mississippi, North Carolina, and South Carolina held conventions in 1865, while Texas' convention did not organize until March 1866.
 Johnson hoped to prevent deliberation over whether to re-admit the Southern states by accomplishing full ratification before Congress reconvened in December.
 He believed he could silence those who wished to deny the Southern states their place in the Union by pointing to how essential their assent had been to the successful ratification of the Thirteenth Amendment.